The Library’s Mission

 The Library collects print and audiovisual materials to stimulate creativity and to satisfy children’s and young adults’ needs for information.
 The materials are organized for easy access, given the varied capabilities of children and young adults.

-- Young Adult materials are purchased for teens and include fiction, non-fiction, videos and DVDs, magazines, and spoken word tapes.
+- Young Adult materials are purchased for teens and include fiction, nonfiction, games, audiobooks, and Library of Things items.

 - The Children’s Department purchases a wide variety of materials to appeal to children and young adults from varied backgrounds and families, religious affiliations, ethnicities, and sexual orientations.